3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/db-upgrade.md

 available [here](db-scripts.md#shell-scripts).

 !!! note
-    The upgrade scripts are intended **only** for minor and patch version updates within the same major version.
+    - The upgrade scripts are intended **only** for minor and patch version updates within the same major version.

-!!! warning
-    The upgrade may involve schema changes.
+    - The upgrade may involve schema changes.
 Because this affects the stored city model data, we **strongly recommend backing up your 3DCityDB instance before upgrading**.

 ## 3DCityDB upgrade steps